rstudio/keras3/docs/dev/reference/layer_text_vectorization.md

     for more details).

-2. When using a custom callable for `standardize`, the data received by the callable will be exactly as passed to this layer.
-The callable should return a tensor of the same shape as the input.
+2. When using a custom callable for `standardize`, the data received by the callable depends on the active Keras backend.
+With the TensorFlow backend, the callable receives a `tf.Tensor` of dtype `string`, so it should use `tensorflow::tf$strings` operations.
+With the JAX, NumPy, PyTorch, or OpenVINO backend, the callable receives a NumPy array of Unicode strings, so it should use `reticulate::import("numpy")$char` / `reticulate::import("numpy")$strings` operations or other vectorized string logic.
+The callable should return data with the same shape as the input.

 3. When using a custom callable for `split`, the data received by the callable will have the 1st dimension squeezed out - instead of